Rose Namajunas: Early life and education

-Namajunas's father Arturas, who suffered from schizophrenia, left the family when Rose was still young and died of pneumonia in Germany in 2008, when Rose was 16.
+Namajunas's father Arturas, who suffered from schizophrenia, left the family when she was still young and died of pneumonia in Germany in 2008, when Rose was 16.
 Her mother was a pianist, trained at the Lithuanian Academy of Music and Theatre.
 Namajunas grew up in Milwaukee in a tough, predominantly African-American neighborhood, where she was a witness to violence from a young age.
 Her mother worked a lot and her brother was only rarely home.
 Her neighborhood friends nicknamed her "Thug Rose", due to the fact that she was the only white girl among them and was the smallest, yet acted tougher than any of them.
 Namajunas has mentioned being a victim of child sexual abuse, while emphasizing that she does not want to speak about specific details.
 She graduated from Milwaukee High School of the Arts, where she was an accomplished cross-country runner.

 Martial arts training

-Rose started practicing taekwondo at the age of 5.
+Namajunas started practicing taekwondo at the age of 5.
 She earned her poom belt (junior black belt) at age 9.
 After that, she went on to practice both karate and BJJ.
 While in high school, she started training in kickboxing and mixed martial arts with Duke Roufus at Roufusport, and she was also a senior-year wrestler at Milwaukee High School of the Arts.